This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 In addition to the sulfoxides found in the shallot and other alliums, there are also peptides and proteins present that are capable of various immune-boosting activities — making the shallot an important source of therapeutic agents.

 Shallots and onions are both members of the same plant family but different species.
-This means that they are related, but shallots are not “a younger version of an onion,” as some people think.
+This means that they are related, but shallots are not “a younger version of an onion.”
 The shallot’s closest relatives are garlic, chive, leeks and Chinese onions.

 Compared to onions, shallots are usually smaller, have finer layers and contain less water.
 They are also described as having a sweeter taste, which makes them the best complement to fish and chicken.
 Because they contain more water than onions, they usually require a longer cooking time to caramelize.